Bjonne696/Semester-Project-1-Second-Attempt/README.md

 # Semester-Project-1-Second-Attempt
-This is my second attempt for the semester project in front end development

-# Your project title

 ![image](https://user-images.githubusercontent.com/52622303/164316813-4b12d99f-aeb7-4069-85cf-e72b3a50ac99.png)

-A simple overview of the use/purpose of the project.
+This is my second attempt for the semester project in front end development.
+This is to test my skills in HTML and CSS.

 ## Description